Hawaiideveloper/difficult-calls/index.md

 #### Below are some senarios we handle:

-- [x] Federal Agencies  (IRS, FBI, OPM, CIA, etc.)
+- [x] Federal Agencies  (Consulate, Embassy, Homeland Security, IRS, FBI, OPM, CIA, etc.)
 - [x] State Government (Comptroller, Tax, Child Support, law enforcement)
 - [x] Local Government Agencies  (Local law enforcement, Welfare, TANF, Unemployment)
 - [x] Company calls (Terminating employees, Hiring Staff, Follow-ups, Refunds, etc.)
 - [x] Person to return your calls (Ex-spouces, parents, past relationships, any adult over 18 and in rare cases emergency calls)

-What we charge is a [nominal setup fee]($50) this covers your setup, and phone configurations.
-Where you point us at the entity, prove your identity and tell us the desired outcome you outcome, then we handle the rest and update you of our progress and allow you to negoiate via text using our voice, faxes, emails, and letters sent on your behalf.
+What we charge is a nominal setup fee of $50 vs. our [competition](https://thervo.com/costs/attorney-fees) this covers your setup, and phone configurations.
+Where you point us at the entity, prove your identity and tell us the desired outcome, then we handle the rest and update you of our progress; which will allow you to negoiate via text using our voice, faxes, email , and tracking number letters sent on your behalf.

 The best part is our attempts allow you to limit your liability and provide you with **plausibility**.